Errorized-exe/my-first-minecraft-mod/README.md

-# Custom Minecraft Music Disc Mod
+# My First minecraft mod

-This is a Minecraft Forge mod project created using MCreator.
+This is a Minecraft NeoForge mod project created using MCreator.
 It includes custom music discs with original `.ogg` audio files.

 ## Features